MeanMachine0/auctionWebApp/README.md

 - View all the active and inactive items you have previously bidded on.

 ### REST API
-Allows users to interact with the web app's database on their mobile device.
+- Allows users to interact with the web app's database on their mobile device, granting the mobile app the same functionality as the website for users.
-This grants the mobile app the same functionality as the website for users.
+- Securely authenticate users via token authentication.

 ## Aims
 - To broaden my knowledge of web development.